ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

 ```

 ### Send it to an API
-If you want to pass the data to an API, you can use the `onChange` hook, which is executed when a document changes.
-With the `debounce` setting you can slow down requests to your API, with the `debounceMaximum` setting you can make sure the content is sent to your API at least every few seconds:
+To pass the updated documents to an API, or to a database, you can use the `onChange` hook, which is executed when a document changes.
+With the `debounce` setting you can slow down the execution, with the `debounceMaximum` setting you can make sure the content is sent at least every few seconds:

 ```js
 import { Server } from '@hocuspocus/server'